annbgn/dash_app/readme.md

     ```python db_setup.py```

-   if running into errors, try removing lines 64-65 indb_setup.py
+   if running into errors, try removing lines 64-65 in db_setup.py

-1. now you are ready run app.py and check localhost in your browser
+1. now you are ready to run app.py and check localhost in your browser

     ```python app.py```